buck-co/save-async/README.md

 ### Properties

 #### `bool IsBusy`
-Indicates whether or not the GameState is currently busy with a file operation.
+Indicates whether or not the GameState class is currently busy with a file operation.
 This can be useful if you want to wait for one operation to finish before doing another, although because file operations are queued, this generally is only necessary for benchmarking and testing purposes.
 <br>

 **Usage Example**: